Understanding Break-in Period in Bike Insurance Renewal

 A bike break-in period is between the policy expiry and renewal dates.
 Let us understand this with the help of an example:

-If your bike insurance was due for renewal on 30 April 2023, you forgot to renew on time.
-However, you renewed your bike insurance policy on 7 May 2023.
+If you forgot to renew your bike insurance that was due on 30 April 2023.
+Instead you renewed it on 7 May 2023.
 In this case, the gap of 7 days between the policy renewal dates is called the break-in period.

 -